DOI10.47051/PXHK3062

 Figure 2: Distribution of Riama balneator in Ecuador.
 The star corresponds to the type locality: Puela River valley, Chimborazo province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The generic name Riama does not appear to be a reference to any feature of this group of lizards, but a matter of personal taste.
-John Edward Gray usually selected girl’s names to use on reptiles.69 The specific epithet balneator is a Latin noun meaning “caretaker of the baths.”
+John Edward Gray usually selected girls’ names to use on reptiles.69 The specific epithet balneator is a Latin noun meaning “caretaker of the baths.”
 It refers to the town Baños (Spanish for “baths”), nearby the type locality, known for its geothermal springs.2

-See it in the wild: Riama balneator is one Ecuador’s rarest lizards.
+See it in the wild: Riama balneator is one of Ecuador’s rarest lizards.
 Less than 10 individuals of this species have ever been reported.
 The locality having the greatest number of observations (=4) is Montañas de San Antonio, on the Eastern slopes of Tungurahua Volcano.
 However, there have not been recent observations despite targeted sampling in the area.
 Searching under rotten logs in pastures seems the best way to find these shy reptiles.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.